You can’t put a price on having the family of your dreams. But as with most valuable services, you will have to pay for the surrogacy process.

 Surrogate Compensation and Reimbursement

-In paid surrogacy, surrogate compensation is often one of the most major expenses for intended parents.
-In addition to covering all of her legal, medical, counseling and travel expenses, intended parents will provide base compensation and a monthly allowance to their surrogate to cover all pregnancy-related costs and compensate her for her time, energy and sacrifices.
+In paid surrogacy, surrogate compensation is often one of the major expenses for intended parents.
+In addition to covering all of her legal, medical, counseling, and travel expenses, the intended parents will provide base compensation and a monthly allowance to their surrogate to cover all pregnancy-related costs and compensate her for her time, energy, and sacrifices.